// Cascade

 Model Array

 MODELS is a plain array ordered from least to most capable.
 Difficulty 0.0 maps to index 0, difficulty 1.0 maps to the last entry.
 Add, remove, or reorder entries freely — the cascade adapts automatically.
+If a provider has no API key configured, it is skipped at runtime and treated as a failure.

 const MODELS = [

-{ provider: 'cerebras', model: 'llama3.1-8b' }, // 0.00
+{ provider: 'cerebras', model: 'llama3.1-8b' }, // 0.00 — fastest, lightest

-{ provider: 'groq', model: 'llama-3.3-70b-versatile' }, // 0.11
+{ provider: 'groq', model: 'llama-3.3-70b-versatile' }, // 0.11 — fast, reliable

 { provider: 'gemini', model: 'gemini-2.0-flash' }, // 0.33